AdKats/BFACP/readme.md

 php artisan bfacp:reseed
 ```

 You should be good to go now.
 Make sure that you update the subdomain to point to the `public` folder for its directory (not a redirect).
+If you wish to update to the latest version of this branch just do a `git pull`.